scred0405/semantic-cache-llm/README.md

 \
 Vector Store: FAISS
 \
 Objective: Demonstrate that a context-aware semantic cache would be able to reduce redundant LLM calls while simultaneously preserving the answer quality.
-We will also perform an in-depth analysis of more advanced semantic caching strategies for other AI agents for work other than just simple Q&A.
+We will also perform an in-depth analysis of more advanced semantic caching strategies for other AI agents, beyond simple Q&A.

 # Setup Instructions
 1. Clone repo: